Updated: Jan 19

 Validate that the “Allow Null” condition is set when you need to allow it.

-Validate that mandatory fields are created, this issue is very important when you work with multiple tables that depend on each other.
+Validate that mandatory fields are created; this issue is significant when working with multiple tables that depend on each other.

 Validate that the data affected by the procedure is changed as expected.

 Validate that all procedures are triggered when they are supposed to run.